Visiting during COVID-19

 - The Cone Collection

-Additional portions of the Museum will open as early as Wednesday, September 30.
-Our Contemporary Wing and American Wing remain closed at this time.
+Additional portions of the Museum will open as early as Wednesday, October 28.
+Our American Wing and African Art galleries are closed at this time.

 African Art Galleries

 European Art Galleries